tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

 }
 ```

-To write this test, I need to first understand the concept of `stream`.
+To complete this test, I need to first understand the concept of `stream`.
 A stream is a sequence of data.
 Think of a stream as a conveyor belt of input or output.
 The scanner I'm familiar with takes `System.in` as an argument. `System.in` happens to be an object of type InputStream.
 Because `System.in` would not work in the test, I need to substitute it with another InputStream object (this action is called stubbing).
 InputStream itself is an abstract class so I can't simply write: